World In Paris

 Maison de Nicolas Flamel

-The Maison de Nicolas Flamel (1407) at 51 Rue de Montomercy, in Paris 2, is the oldest house in Paris.
-Nicolas Flamel and his wife built it to host vagrants.
+The Maison de Nicolas Flamel (1407) at 51 Rue de Montomercy (Paris 2) is the oldest house in Paris.
 Some inscriptions on the façade are original!

-10. Parish Churches
+12. Parish Churches

 The most beautiful examples are Saint-Germain l’Auxerrois Church – in front of the Louvre Museum -, Saint-Gilles-Saint-Leu, Saint-Germain – attached to the former village of Charonne –, and Saint-Severin, with its extraordinary deambulatory in flamboyant Gothic style.